Pundi X (New) Price Tops $0.36 on Top Exchanges (PUNDIX)

-Pundi X (New) (PUNDIX) traded 0.3% lower against the dollar during the 1 day period ending at 8:00 AM ET on September 7th.
-One Pundi X (New) token can currently be purchased for approximately $0.36 or 0.00000660 BTC on exchanges.
-Pundi X (New) has a market capitalization of $92.74 million and $4.28 million worth of Pundi X (New) was traded on exchanges in the last 24 hours.
-During the last week, Pundi X (New) has traded down 6.4% against the dollar.
+Pundi X (New) (PUNDIX) traded 2.2% higher against the dollar during the one day period ending at 23:00 PM ET on September 8th.
+Pundi X (New) has a total market cap of $94.14 million and approximately $2.77 million worth of Pundi X (New) was traded on exchanges in the last day.
+Over the last seven days, Pundi X (New) has traded 1% lower against the dollar.
+One Pundi X (New) token can currently be bought for $0.36 or 0.00000661 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.